How to use USWDS

 Install using Node and npm

-npm is a package manager for Node-based projects.
-USWDS maintains the @uswds/uswds package that includes both the pre-compiled and compiled files. npm packages make it easy to update and install the design system from the command line.
+Use the npm package manager for Node-based projects.
+USWDS maintains the @uswds/uswds package that includes both the pre-compiled and compiled files.
+We rely on npm packages to easily update and install the design system from the command line.

 1. Install Node/npm.
 Below is a link to find the install method that coincides with your operating system: